Former U.S. ambassador to Canada says time is running out for USMCA

 That depends who you ask.
 Republicans will blame Democrats for intentionally delaying the ratification to prevent a victory for Trump before the 2020 election.
 Democrats will point fingers at Trump, suggesting his trade wars are making it difficult to move forward.

-Trump’s steel and aluminum tariffs on Canada and Mexico certainly threw a wrench in the situation.
-Those tariffs were lifted, however, renewing optimism for USMCA ratification.
-Trump again threatened to impose tariffs on Mexico, which was abandoned after Mexico agreed to do something about the immigration problem.
+Trump’s steel and aluminum tariffs on Canada and Mexico certainly throw a wrench in the situation.
+Those tariffs were recently lifted, however, renewing optimism for USMCA ratification.

 Democrats have been very clear about what they need to ratify the agreement: enforcement.
 More specifically, while there are many provisions in place that please Democrats, there is nothing in the language that will actually enforce those provisions.
 If everyone involved is held more accountable, Democrats will be on board.